readonlylink/readonlylink-books/zguide/src/chapter1.md

 that the subscriber is connecting to the publisher, it takes the publisher only 1 msec to send out those 1K messages.

-In [#sockets-and-patterns] we'll explain how to synchronize a publisher and subscribers so that you don't start to publish data until the subscribers really are connected and ready.
+In [Chapter 2 - Sockets and Patterns](chapter2.md) we'll explain how to synchronize a publisher and subscribers so that you don't start to publish data until the subscribers really are connected and ready.
 There is a simple and stupid way to delay the publisher, which is to sleep.
 Don't do this in a real application, though, because it is extremely fragile as well as inelegant and slow.
-Use sleeps to prove to yourself what's happening, and then wait for [#sockets-and-patterns] to see how to do this right.
+Use sleeps to prove to yourself what's happening, and then wait for [Chapter 2 - Sockets and Patterns](chapter2.md) to see how to do this right.

 The alternative to synchronization is to simply assume that the published data stream is infinite and has no start and no end.
 One